 Possible side effects include: Uterine bleeding or “spotting”Fluid retentionSore breastsHeadacheMood changes

 Anti-hyperprolactinemics are used to treat amenorrhea that relates to excessive secretions of the hormone prolactin, a hormone related to pituitary tumors.
-You should use some form of birth control while taking this medicine.
+You should use some form of birth control while taking this medication.

-Possible side effects include: Dizziness or lightheadedness, especially upon standingNausea
+Possible side effects include: Lightheadedness, especially upon standingNausea

 11/20/2009 DynaMed's Systematic Literature Surveillance: